 Tip #10: wear a helmet, secure your backpack

-Wearing a helmet is common sense when longboarding in the city, particularly if riding in car traffic – check out my full post and survey on whether longboarders wear helmets.
+Wearing a helmet is common sense when longboarding in the city, particularly if riding in car traffic – check out my survey on whether longboarders wear helmets.

 While on the topic of gear, if you’re hauling a backpack across the city on your longboard, make sure it’s well-secured on your back and won’t swing and risk throwing you off-balance or hitting a pedestrian, bike, or car you’re riding alongside.

 It’s also a good idea to carry a skate tool with you when riding in the city, especially for longer travels.
 This will allow you to tighten any loose screws or adjust your kingpin e.g. if you want quicker turns on the sidewalk or more stable pushing on longer stretches of smooth pavement.

 Some longboarders carry a first-aid kit when riding and commuting in the city.